Santino left the conflict in Sudan and, after living in limbo in Egypt, has come to Australia with his family.

 The family found refuge in a displaced persons camp in Austria, where Michael was born in 1947.

-When he was three, Michael’s family arrived in Australia.
+When he was three, Michael’s family came to Australia.
 They spent their first year in Australia living with their father’s cousin above Melbourne’s first cabaret restaurant.

 I found that to be a wonderful time.
 I loved seeing the people.
 People were very kind to a little boy in a cabaret restaurant and I loved the place.
 That was a good time in my life.